openfans-community-offical/Debian-Pi-Aarch64/README.md

 parted
 ```

-At this point you can see the disk information as follows
+At this point, you can see the disk information as follows

 ```shell
 GNU Parted 3.2